Resolving Conflicts in Game Development Projects

 Of course, this doesn’t mean you should just stop talking to the other members of your team.
 However, it reduces the chance that you decide to do this task just at the same time as your colleague.

-Again, this is possible because Diversion is a cloud-based solution that centralises the data online, and automatically uses this source of truth as reference for everyone.
+Again, this is possible because Diversion is a cloud-based solution that centralizes the data online, and automatically uses this source of truth as a reference for everyone.

 And guess what?
 This also works cross-branch, and it will happen as soon as someone saves their changes locally, to warn you as early as possible!